 With a QSL ticket, you can separately set ticket dimensions, label dimensions, offsets (displacements), orientation (rotation), which enables adaptation to specific printing needs or the type of paper or preprinted cards.

-In the section Inside Label you can set the inner margins (padding), the text in the footer (left and right), and their offsets so that the text does not appear stuck to the edge or overlap other elements.
+V sekcii Inside label you can set the inner margins (padding), the text in the footer (left and right), and their offsets so that the text does not appear stuck to the edge or overlap other elements.

 Typography and data table